funmibifashina/assassins-game/README.md

 Flask with Users
 ================

-Basic Flask site that has users
+Basic site that has users.
+Users can register, login, and view the list of registered users.

 Requirements
 ============

-This app uses Flask, SQLAlchemy, WTForms, and Flask-WTF.
+This app uses Flask, SQLAlchemy, Flask-Login, and WTForms.